 I remember when I found out my marriage was over.
 It sent me into a downward spiral; a drink-and-drug-fuelled period of bad memories and even worse situations.
 I didn’t care – the pain inside me was too raw, too visceral to cope with.
-Blacking out and forgetting was better than dealing with the crushing reality that the woman I loved no longer shared the same emotions.
+Blacking out and forgetting was better than dealing with the crushing reality that the future I had envisioned had crumbled into dust.

 Maybe you are experiencing this situation right now.
 Maybe you are also struggling to cope with the fallout of divorce, and are engaging in some questionable activities.
 Maybe, like me, your days have become about existing, rather than living.
 You don’t know when the pain will end.
 All you want is for it to go away.